arjun-1/BEASTvntr/README.md

 ```

 ## Background
-To infer phylogeny, BEASTvntr uses two implementations of a model explained in a paper of [Sainudiin](http://www.genetics.org/content/168/1/383.long).
+To infer phylogeny, BEASTvntr uses two implementations of a model explained in a [paper](http://www.genetics.org/content/168/1/383.long) by Sainudiin.
 The first implementation is called *Sainudiin* and can model a mutational bias, mutation rate proportionality, and any multi-step mutations.
 The second implementation called *SainudiinStepWise*, is the same as *Sainudiin*, except that it only allows single step mutations, and that the frequencies of the repeats of the root node are calculated from other model parameters.

-These implementations use a modified for expression for the mutational bias beta however, which is described in a paper of [Wu](http://www.genetics.org/content/188/1/151.long).
+These implementations use a modified for expression for the mutational bias beta however, which is described in a [paper](http://www.genetics.org/content/188/1/151.long) by Wu.
 In this expression, the bias `beta` for expansion given a mutation event, depends on the parameters `b_0, b_1`.
 However, BEASTvntr uses a reparametrization of these parameters:
 ```
 b_0 =  r_b / sqrt( 1 + 1 / i_eq^2 )
 b_1 = -r_b / sqrt( 1 + i_eq^2 )